-- 1) Security of supply: GRI SSE could provide the other regions with its experience in the implementation of Regulation 994/2010 and of embedding this issue within the work of the Regional Initiative; - 2) Capacity Allocation: the GATRAC is already bringing together countries from two different GRI regions (NW and SSE).
-The project will be extended to other IPs out of SEE region and could serve as a best-practice example for capacity platforms to be established in other regions and possibly a common European platform; - 3) Transparency: Work has started in all GRI regions to monitor how TSOs comply with the provisions of the 3rd Package Gas Transparency Requirements.
-The outcome and methods used for this monitoring exercise can be shared across regions to complement the NRA's obligation to monitor the compliance with transparency requirements on a national level. - 4) Balancing: The experience the GRI SSE region will be gathering once the cross-border regional balancing platform is fully operational at the Central European Gas Hub can be shared with other regions - Gas Target Model implementation: Studies are currently being carried out in the GRI SSE region and beyond to investigate the macroeconomic benefits of further market integration as well as the institutional prerequisites for implementing the Gas Target Model in the GRI SSE region.
-Since the Gas Target Model is one to be implemented across Europe, the outcome of these studies and conclusions drawn should be shared across regions to ensure knowledge and experience are transferred.
+- 3) Transparency: Work has been carried out in all GRI regions to monitor how TSOs comply with the provisions of the 3rd Package Gas Transparency Requirements.
+The outcome and methods used for this monitoring exercise can be shared across regions to complement the NRA's obligation to monitor the compliance with transparency requirements on a national level. - 4) Balancing: The experience the GRI SSE region will gain once the cross-border regional balancing platform will be fully operational at the Central European Gas Hub can be shared with other regions. - 5) Gas Target Model implementation: Studies are currently being carried out in the GRI SSE region and beyond to investigate the macroeconomic benefits of further market integration as well as the institutional prerequisites for implementing the Gas Target Model in the GRI SSE region.
+The outcome of these studies and conclusions drawn should be shared across regions to ensure that knowledge and experience are transferred.